Persecution of Jews and Muslims by Manuel I of Portugal

 On 5 December 1496, King Manuel I of Portugal signed the decree of expulsion of Jews and Muslims to take effect by the end of October of the next year.

 Background

 Until the 15th century, some Jews occupied prominent places in Portuguese political and economic life.
-For example, Isaac Abrabanel was the treasurer of King Afonso V of Portugal.
+For example, Isaac Abarbanel was the treasurer of King Afonso V of Portugal.
 Many also had an active role in Portuguese culture, and they kept their reputation of diplomats and merchants.
 By this time, Lisbon and Évora were home to important Jewish communities.
 The Jewish community, along with the Moors, had control in Spain as well, until around 1478 when Queen Isabella and King Ferdinand had started buying the land that anyone who was not Catholic had controlled.